ratnadeepb/gateway-nf/README.md

 - records are disassociated from `rte_mbuf` structs.
 While this enhances security, it also means that an explicit mapping between `rte_mbufs` and record need to be maintained
 - verifying and merging modified data need to be fast
 - the connection state being maintained may not form fully formed application level messages and replays may be meaningless without synchronisation with an application layer gateway

+## Possible Extension

+This model cab be extended with ***RDMA to work across a cluster*** of system rather than required to be on a single machine.
+However, there might be ***other schemes***, like using ***Ethernet only packets*** (this might not have significant cost since all systems are running DPDK) to send headers across systems.
+Another scheme could be to ***parse the header of each packet as soon as they arrive in the NIC*** without waiting for DPDK to send bursts to the userspace in order to ***collate headers into Ethernet packets and send bursts*** to wherever the data might be required.

 ## Note on Testing